Create a multi column form with Bootstrap 3 layout

 This feature is part of the Visforms Subscription and not available in the free Visforms version..

-The multi column layout is build on the Bootstrap 3 grid system which means that you can only use this layout if your website uses a template that implements the Bootstrap 3 grid.
+The multi-column form layout is based on the Bootstrap 3 grid.
+This means you can only use this layout if your website has a template that implements the Bootstrap 3 grid.
+For information about multi-column forms on websites using templates built on newer versions of the Bootstrap UI framework or on the UI framework UIkit, please check out the UI Framework specific articles in the Subscription Documentation.

 The Bootstrap 3 grid system structures your website in rows and in 1 - 12 columns per row.